connorrothschild/vana-hinge-app/README.md

 ## Dating Copilot

-This app generates prompts + responses to common "Hinge" questions, using your [Vana Gotchi](https://www.vana.com/) as a guide.
-It can also serve as a starting point for other Gotchi-based apps.
+This app generates prompts + responses to common "Hinge" questions, using your [Vana Digital Persona](https://www.vana.com/) as a guide.
+It can also serve as a starting point for other Persona-based apps.

 ## Getting Started